Eco-warrior hacks

 Eco friendly holiday

 Holidays can cause a lot of ‘green guilt’ but there are many ways to stay eco-friendly on your travels.
 For those choosing to fly, why not check out some green airlines?
 Studies have also shown that daytime flights can emit less CO2, so choosing your flight time wisely can make a small difference.
 Looking to cut out the aeroplane altogether?
-We also have a collection of holidays by train to choose from.
+We also have a collection of train holidays to choose from.

 Then, when you arrive at your destination, consider opting for public transport rather than a car.
 You could rent some bikes and go on family excursions, or hop on the bus to visit local attractions.